jxncdhc/BayesianCircadian/README.md

 # BayesCircRhy
-Omics data circadian analysis with Bayesian approaches.
+Transcriptomic data circadian analysis with Bayesian approaches.

 ## Install This Package from github